ddmee/donalmeecom/fastai.markdown

 A mathematical model of a neuron was created in 1940s by Warren McCulloch and Walter Pitts.
 Frank Rosenblatt, in Cornell, made some changes to the neuron model and had the idea to connecting them together to form a 'perceptron' machine.
 This machine was meant to be able to 'learn' without human programming.

 Along came Marvin Minsky from MIT, who said that actually, a single layer of these neutrons wasn't capable of learning enough to simulate simple mathematical functions like XOR (a boolean operator).
 This was widely accepted and there was a loss of interest in neural-nets.
-However, what was not appreciated by the wider community, was that Minsky said adding another layer to the network was enough to simulate also any mathematical function.
+However, what was not appreciated by the wider community, was that Minsky said adding another layer to the network was enough to simulate almost any mathematical function.

 In the 1980s, MIT group of researchers came along with *Parallel Distributed Processing* (1986).
 They said that you could create something that could learn almost anything if you had a machine that dealt with: